AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 The Subrogation Process

-Fortunately for you, most of the subrogation process occurs behind the scenes at the auto insurance companies, whether you’re filing a claim or receiving one.
+Fortunately for you, most of the subrogation process occurs behind the scenes with the auto insurance companies, whether you’re filing a claim or receiving one.
 Just communicate with your provider if you are planning on taking legal action or signing a waiver of subrogation, which we detail below.

 FYI